 Dr Ren Weireceived his diploma degree in biology in 2007 from Heidelberg University and his PhD in 2012 from Leipzig University.
 He has more than 12 years hands-on expertise in the identification, characterisation, genetic engineering, and recombinant production of bacterial hydrolases as well as their application in the degradation of various petrochemical plastics.
 He is an expert in biochemistry and molecular biology combined with a profound knowledge in the field of bioinformatics and biomathematics.
 Dr Wei assists Prof. Bornscheuer to conduct the executive administration and leads the scientific activities for MIX-UP project.

 Carolin Buchmann studied pharmacy and received her diploma from UG in 2018.
-As a PhD student within the MIX-UP project, her research is focusing on the isolation and characterisation of novel plastic-degrading enzymes from environmental samples.
+As a PhD student within the MIX-UP project, her research focused on the isolation and characterisation of novel plastic-degrading enzymes from environmental samples.
+She was involved in MIX-UP until April 2021.
+Her position is now taken by Yannick Branson.

 Gerlis von Haugwitz studied biochemistry in Bielefeld and Kiel and received her MSc from Kiel University in 2018.
 As a PhD student within the MIX-UP project, her research is focusing on engineering various classes of enzymes for improved degradation of mixed plastics.